satyam41/Python-Program/README.md

 Calculate square and cube : https://youtu.be/Bph-kd6DNlM

-Subscribers and press the bell icon to get notification of my vedio.
+Subscribers and press the bell icon to get notification of my video.